KevinAlavik/phant0m-jailbreak/README.md

 # phant0m-jailbreak
-My totally real jb for every iOS ver out there
+My totally real jb for every iOS version out there

+## THIS IS JUST A JOKE